BatchDebug/Aoba-Update-Tracker/README.md

 # Aoba-Update-Tracker
-When was the last Aoba Client change?
+When was the last Aoba Client update?